National Science Foundation

 Grant in 2012

-Chiaro Technologies LLC, based in Boulder, Colorado, specializes in the design and development of advanced 3D technology solutions, focusing on applications in logistics, robotics, and automation.
-The company offers a range of products, including the Cloudburst 3D sensor camera, which utilizes Symbolic Light technology to capture real-time, high-precision depth images and point clouds.
-Additionally, Chiaro Technologies provides the Jetstream Panel application, allowing users to view, interact with, and record live 3D data from their cameras.
-By manufacturing high-speed, real-time 3D machine vision sensors, Chiaro supports manufacturers and machine vision vendors in creating innovative solutions tailored to their specific needs.
-Founded in 2005, Chiaro Technologies operates as a subsidiary of Cognex Corporation.
+Chiaro Technologies LLC is a technology company based in Boulder, Colorado, specializing in the design and development of three-dimensional (3D) cameras and vision sensors for applications in logistics, robotics, and automation.
+Founded in 2005, the company offers advanced 3D technology solutions, including the Cloudburst 3D sensor camera, which utilizes Symbolic Light technology to capture real-time, high-precision depth images and point clouds.
+Chiaro Technologies also provides the Jetstream Panel application, allowing users to view, interact with, and record live 3D data from its cameras.
+By delivering high-speed, real-time 3D image streaming, the company enables manufacturers and machine vision vendors to create innovative solutions tailored to their specific needs.
+As of November 30, 2016, Chiaro Technologies operates as a subsidiary of Cognex Corporation.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.